Teaching English Abroad - An Overview

 YES!
 Ninety percent of those who earn a TEFL Certification from International TEFL Academy and go abroad to teach English have no background in teaching or education.
 You will gain all of the skills you need to succeed as a professional English teacher in your TESOL Certification course.

 How big is the job market for teaching English abroad?

-More than 500 million (some estimates approach 1 billion) non-native English speakers take some form of English class each year, including more than 100 million in China alone.
+According to the British Council, approximately 1.5 billion non-native English speakers take some form of English class each year, including more than 300 million in China alone.

 An estimated 250,000 English speakers work abroad as English teachers in more than 40,000 schools and language institutes around the world.